RegisterMySite-com/python-smtp-server/README.md

 pip install flask
 ```

-Also make sure you have the `templates/index.html` file in the same folder struc>
+Also make sure you have the `templates/index.html` file in the same folder structure:

 ```
 emails/